ForgeFlow/ao-odoo/ao_product/README.rst

 * Add *Product Maintainer* security group.
 This group is the only allowed to create products.
 * Add extra Tab for Cluster products
+* Add extra Notes for Inspection Criteria on Product Card

 Credits
 =======